Norwegians: United States

-Many Norwegians emigrated to the U.S. between the 1850s and the 1920s.
-Today, the descendants of these people are known as Norwegian Americans.
+Many Norwegians emigrated to the US between the 1850s and the 1920s.
+The descendants of these people are known as Norwegian Americans.
+Many Norwegian settlers traveled to and through Canada and Canadian ports while immigrating to the United States.
+In 1850, the year after Great Britain repealed its restrictive Navigation Acts in Canada, more emigrating Norwegians sailed the shorter route to the Ville de Québec (Quebec City) in Canada, to make their way to US cities like Chicago, Milwaukee, and Green Bay by steamship.
+For example, in the 1850s, 28,640 arrived at Quebec, Canada, en route to the US, and 8,351 at New York directly.
 According to the 2000 U.S. Census, three million Americans consider Norwegian to be their sole or primary ancestry.
 It is estimated that as many as a further 1.5 million more are of partial Norwegian ancestry.

-Travelling to and through Canada and Canadian ports were of choice for Norwegian settlers immigrating to the United States.
-In 1850, the year after Great Britain repealed its restrictive Navigation Acts in Canada, more and more emigrating Norwegians sailed the shorter route to the Ville de Québec (Quebec City) in Canada, to make their way to US cities like Chicago, Milwaukee, and Green Bay by steamer.
-For example, in the 1850s, 28,640 arrived at Quebec, Canada, en route to the US, and 8,351 at New York directly.

 Norwegian Americans represent 2–3% of the non-Hispanic Euro-American population in the U.S. They mostly live in both the Upper Midwest and Pacific Northwest.

 Canada

 As early as 1814, a party of Norwegians was brought to Canada to build a winter road from York Factory on Hudson Bay to the infant Red River settlement at the site of present-day Winnipeg, Manitoba, Canada.
 Norway House is one of the oldest trading posts and Native-Canadian missions in the Canadian West.
 Willard Ferdinand Wentzel served the North West Company of Canada in the Athabasca and Mackenzie regions and accompanied Sir John Franklin on his overland expedition in 1819–20 to the Canadian Arctic.

-Norwegians immigrated to Canada in search of the Canadian Dream.
-This immigration lasted from the mid-1880s until 1930, although Norwegians were already working in Canada as early as 1814.
+Norwegian immigration to Canada lasted from the mid-1880s until 1930, although Norwegians were already working in Canada as early as 1814.
 It can be divided into three periods of roughly fifteen years each.
 In the first, to about 1900, thousands of Norwegians homesteaded on the Canadian prairies.
 In the second, from 1900 to 1914, there was a further heavy influx of Norwegians immigrating to Canada from the United States because of poor economic conditions in the US, and 18,790 from Norway.
 In the third, from 1919 to 1930, 21,874 people came directly from Norway, with the peak year in 1927, when 5,103 Norwegians arrived, spurred by severe depression at home.
 They came with limited means, many leaving dole queues.